billylkc/old-blog/content/post/Welcome-to-Emacs.md

 keywords:
 - ds
 - emacs
-#thumbnailImage: //example.com/image.jpg
 ---
-> I wish they taught Emacs in my Univeristy.
+> I wish they taught Emacs in my college.
 I could have been two years younger.
 <!--more-->

 ## Introduction